geoph9/drug_identifier/README.md

 ```

 We only care about the `synonyms` table of the `public` schema.
 Here is a preview of how that looks
-after being loaded to a pandas dataframe:
+after being loaded to a pandas dataframe (for demonstration purposes only; you don't need to install pandas to use this library):

 ```python
 >>> import pandas as pd